Contents

 That’s because camera bags are bigger than I’d like.

-We don’t use checked baggage; we only travel with backpacks.
+We don’t use checked baggage; we travel with backpacks only.

 Camera bags tend to come with a ton of padding, which is a bit of a waste of space when space is at a premium, hence the wrapper.

-I can wrap the camera in the wrapper and put it in my bag, knowing it’s safe from getting scratched.
+I can wrap the camera in its case and put it in my bag, knowing it’s safe from scratches.

 However, the camera is around my neck most of the time, too.